Sibasish11/C150_DSA/README.md

 - **Tools**: Standard C compiler.
 - **Testing**: Manual testing with sample inputs for validation.

 ## Acknowledgments

-- Thanks to the **Data Structures with Competitive Coding** course instructor for designing a comprehensive syllabus.
+- Thanks to @Soumitra Sir, my **Data Structures with Competitive Coding** course instructor for guiding me to deal with the comprehensive syllabus.

-Happy coding! 🚀
+More on the way boyss! 😉🚀